Kenya Broadcasting Corporation

 Kenya Broadcasting Corporation (KBC) is the state-run media organisation of Kenya.
 It broadcasts in English and Swahili, as well as in most local languages of Kenya.

-The corporation started its life in 1928 when Kenya was a British colony.
-It was the first station in Kenya.
-In 1964, when Kenya became an independent country, the corporation's name was changed to Voice of Kenya.
-In 1989, the Kenyan parliament reverted the corporation's name from Voice of Kenya to Kenya Broadcasting Corporation.
+The corporation was launched as a radio service in 1924 when Kenya was a British colony, making it the first radio station in Kenya.
+It was initially called the East African Broadcasting Corporation (EABC), and relayed BBC News.
+In 1964, when Kenya became independent, and the corporation's name was changed to Voice of Kenya.
+In 1989, the Kenyan parliament changed the name to Kenya Broadcasting Corporation (KBC).